Giovibg/Cannon-RTES/README.md

 - **Writers**: when one writer is writing something, neither reader nor writer could access the shared mem.

-Each time something should written to `shared_mem`, firstly we need to call
+Each time something should be written to `shared_mem`, firstly we need to call
 `control_writer()` function to initialize private semaphore, after we
 could write to shared memory in a protected way, then a `release_writer()` function
 will release private semaphore.